 Rule Out Illness

 The first thing to do is to rule out illness.
-If your cat is lingering in the litter box, pay attention to other routine behaviors: is he not getting up to eat, acting lethargic, or ignoring his favorite view out the window?
+If your cat is sleeping in the litter box, pay attention to other routine behaviors: is he not getting up to eat, acting lethargic, or ignoring his favorite view out the window?
 Is your cat using the litter box, but straining or going frequently?
 Any of these symptoms could mean your can isn’t feeling well and he’s using the litter box as a source of comfort (even if it’s just to keep the toilet nearby).
 Make an appointment to see the vet and have your cat checked out.
 Report the abnormal behavior and mention any context clues to help pin down the diagnosis.

 If your cat is female and not spayed, have the vet check if she is pregnant—especially if she ventures outdoors.
-Or, if you know your cat is pregnant and see her spending long periods of time in the litter box, she might be looking for a place to have her…well, litter.
+Or, if you know your cat is pregnant and see her spending long periods of time sleeping in the litter box, she might be looking for a place to have her…well, litter.

 Feline mothers-to-be seek protected places away from household noise and traffic to birth their kittens, and the litter box easily fits the bill.
 However, the litter box is not an ideal place to birth or have infant kittens, and it can lead to illness.
 It’s best to prepare an alternative nesting box for your cat by lining a bin or cardboard box with clean, soft towels or blankets.
 Place it near the litter box and, once she has resettled in her new, clean birthing box, make sure to keep food, water, and the litter box nearby.

 During periods of transition, like adding a new pet to the family, having a house guest, undergoing a home remodel, or some similar upheaval, your cat might have a hard time chilling out.
 Really, any change in the environment can cause anxiety—anxiety that your cat will try to soothe by retreating to a comfortable, protected spot, and that can include the litter box.